YOURLS/awesome/README.md

 - [Case Insensitive](https://github.com/adigitalife/yourls-case-insensitive) - Make YOURLS case insensitive: if you create `http://sho.rt/MyLink`, then variations like `mylink` or `MYLINK` will redirect to the same URL.
 - [Case Insensitive YOURLS](https://github.com/IMExperts/yourls-case-insensitive) - Makes YOURLS case insensitive, for 1.9+.
 - [Change Error Messages](https://github.com/adigitalife/yourls-change-error-messages) - Changes the error message when a keyword or URL already exists and displays the long URL.
-- [Change Logo](https://github.com/gioxx/YOURLS-GWallChangeLogo) - Allows you to change the image of the YOURLS logo and its alt and title tags.
+- [Change Notifier](https://github.com/gioxx/YOURLS-ChangeNotifier) - Stay informed about every change to your YOURLS short URLs with instant email notifications.
 - [Change Password](https://github.com/ozh/yourls-change-password) ☑️ - Change your password from within YOURLS instead of editing the config file.
 - [Change Password](https://github.com/vvanasten/YOURLS-Change-Password) - Allow users to change their password via the administration interface.
-- [Change Title](https://github.com/gioxx/YOURLS-GWallChangeTitle) - Allows you to change the title of the YOURLS website (the html `<title>` tag).
 - [Check URL](https://github.com/adigitalife/yourls-check-url) - Check if a long URL is reachable before creating a short URL.
 - [Compliance](https://github.com/joshp23/YOURLS-Compliance) - Anti-abuse plugin, designed to address link complaints from 3rd parties.
 - [Conditional Toolbar](https://github.com/YOURLS/conditional-toolbar) ☑️ - A plugin to conditionally enable the toolbar: `http://sho.rt/blah` for normal redirect, `http://sho.rt/tb/blah` for a toolbar.